stochastic-sisyphus/stochastic-sisyphus/README.md

     <li><a href="https://github.com/stochastic-sisyphus/prophetic-emergentomics">The Prophecy of the Emergent Economy</a> - Working Paper</li>
     <li><a href="https://github.com/stochastic-sisyphus/Masters-Capstone-Bosch-Metadata-LLM">Leverage LLMs to Enrich Metadata for Internal Knowledge Retrieval</a> - Masters Capstone</li>
     <li><a href="https://stochastic-sisyphus.github.io/self/">README.self</a> - because in chronic cases of moderate to severe existential crisis, force-directed intervention may be required</li>
+    <li><a href="https://github.com/stochastic-sisyphus/Portfolio/tree/main/Machine-Learning-and-Deep-Learning/recommender-systems">Recommendation Engine</a> - Would feel wromg not adding any sort of recommendation system
   </ul>

   <h4>Central Repositories</h4>